ncguilbeault/machinelearning-examples/examples/LinearDynamicalSystems/Kinematics/ZebrafishCentroidTracking/README.md

 # Zebrafish Centroid Tracking

+The code for this repo can be found [here](https://github.com/ncguilbeault/machinelearning-examples/tree/lds-examples/examples/LinearDynamicalSystems/Kinematics/ZebrafishCentroidTracking).

 In the following example, you can find how the Kalman Filter can be used to infer the kinematics of a freely swimming juvenille zebrafish.

 ### Dataset